ihmeuw/ihme-python-course/README.md

     browser.
 You should see a listing of the files and directories inside this repo.

-3. Click on `Lecture 1 > Setting up Python.ipynb` and a notebook should open.
+3. Click on `Lecture 1` then `Setting up Python.ipynb` and a notebook should open.